 Photocopiers - The library provides three photocopy machines.
-Patrons can use coins $(15\phi \text{ per } 8\ 1/2\text{" x } 11\text{" or } 20\phi \text{ per } 11\text{" x } 17\text{"})$ or declining balance cards, available at the circulation desk.
+Patrons can use coins (15φ) per 8 1/2" x 11" or 20φ per 11" x 17") or declining balance cards, available at the circulation desk.
 The cards provide substantial savings.
 The library does not provide change.

 Computers - Most of the computers in the library require a student log-in and password and are loaded with the same software as computers in the computer labs.
 Reference librarians are available to assist students in the use of library databases and other library-related online materials.
-A few computers are provided for the use of the general public, and do not require a log-in.
-Those computers have a limited capability with no e-mail access and no general computer programs such as word processing.
+A few computers are provided for the use of the general public and do not require a log-in.
+Those computers have a limited capability.